Peppermint Honey Beer Shampoo Bar

 Your transition will require an adjustment period.
 Everyone's hair is different and unique, therefore not everyone will transition quite the same.

-Ingredients Include: Raw, organic apple cider vinegar, New Belgium Honey Orange Tripel beer, aloe vera juice, saponified oils (olive oil, coconut oil, unrefined mango butter, organic sunflower oil, castor oil), raw honey, rosemary essential oil.
+Ingredients Include: Raw, organic apple cider vinegar, New Belgium Honey Orange Tripel beer, aloe vera juice, saponified oils (olive oil, coconut oil, unrefined mango butter, organic sunflower oil, castor oil), raw honey, peppermint essential oil.

 Net Weight: 4-5 oz.